 Jersey #2 – Hiroshima Toyo Carp

 Hiroshima is a city that’s really dear to my heart.
 Of all the places I visited in Japan, it left the most lasting effect on me, both from the team spirit and the indomitable spirit of the people who rebuilt the city with vigor.
 Beyond all that, the team’s most prominent color is red and, to quote Andy Bernard, my blood runs Big Red.
-Housed in Mazda Stadium, a brand new ballpark with all the amenities, the Carp had one of the more robust team stores filled to the brim with swimming with red from boxer shorts (complete with catcher signs over the crotch) to the all-important jerseys and caps.
+Housed in Mazda Stadium, a brand new ballpark with all the amenities, the Carp had one of the more robust team stores filled to the brim with red from boxer shorts (complete with catcher signs over the crotch) to the all-important jerseys and caps.

 One of my favorite jerseys.